flytbase/flytdocs/source/docs/FlytOS/REST_WebsocketAPIs.rst

 Namespace
 ^^^^^^^^^

-This namespace is a part of the url for all other rest calls and websocket connection.This has to be the first rest call before any other rest call or web socket connection.
+This namespace is a part of the url for all other rest calls and websocket connection.
+This has to be the first rest call before any other rest call or web socket connection.

 REST
 """"